dae-cpp/dae-cpp/README.md

 ### Step 7 (optional).
 Plot results

 Solution can be visualised using a simple [C++ interface](https://github.com/lava/matplotlib-cpp) to Python [matplotlib](https://matplotlib.org/) module.
-For example, if `python`, `numpy` and `matplotlib` are installed, the [perovskite](https://github.com/ikorotkin/dae-cpp/tree/master/examples/perovskite) example will produce the following plot:
+For example, if `python`, `numpy` and `matplotlib` are installed and the solver was built with `PLOTTING=ON`, the [perovskite](https://github.com/ikorotkin/dae-cpp/tree/master/examples/perovskite) example will produce the following plot:

 <p align="center">
   <img src="https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.png">